superus8r/super-duper-octo-computing-machine/README.md

 # Shopping List PWA
+⚠️ Test-only project.
+For demonstration and educational use.
+Not intended for production.

-A production-ready, mobile-first Progressive Web App for managing shopping lists.
+A mobile-first Progressive Web App for managing shopping lists.
 Built with Vite + React + TypeScript and deployable to GitHub Pages.

+## ⚖️ Disclaimer

+This repository is provided for testing and demonstration purposes only and does not constitute legal advice.
+It is provided "as is" without warranty of any kind.
+Use at your own risk.
+By using or distributing this code, you agree that the authors and contributors are not liable for any claims, damages, or other liabilities arising from its use.
+Consult a qualified attorney for guidance on legal compliance.

 ## ✨ Features